100615056/CS50-2021-Problem-Sets/README.md

 - Allowed to source hash function

 size
-- Return number of words in dictionary
+- Return the number of words in the dictionary

 check
 - Take a word and return true if the word is in the dictionary; false otherwise